 1. Push all needles back to Pos B.

-2. remove the yarn from the feeder, disconnect the K carriage from the R carriage.
+2. remove the yarn from the feeder, and disconnect the K carriage from the R carriage.

-3. Turn Change/Selector knob from KCII to N (NOTE, this will cause your PART buttons to de-select)
+3. Turn the Change/Selector knob from KCII to N (NOTE, this will cause your PART buttons to de-select)

 4. press BOTH PART buttons.

-5. Move K carriage to right.
+5. Move the K carriage to right.
 No needles will knit, since all are in POS B, and both PART buttons are depressed, AND no needles will select, since you’ve moved the change/selector knob to N, and the memo will not record any advancement of row.
 (However, if you’re using your mechanical row counter, it WILL record a row, and one on the way back so plan to either disable the ribber arm or plan to turn the counter back 2 rows)

 6. Now you will have to re-select the last row of needles for the track you’ve most recently knitted.
 First, verify that KRC is activated.
 Now, you will have to push the up/down arrow buttons to select the very last row of the pattern which will be an even number, and color 1.
 Depending on whether the carriage was moved in such a way as to activate the sensor enough to cause the memo to advance, you may be able to simply use the row that’s showing, but even beginning the movement of the carriage may advance it.
 To be sure, what I do is to advance (in this case to Row 1 Color 1), and then back up one row, using the arrow buttons.

 7. Move your Change/Selector knob to KCII, be sure to move outside the turn mark.
 Verify KRC; memo says last row, color 1; both PART buttons in.
 Now, move your carriage right-to-left, to select the last row of the previous track.

-8. Load color 1 in the carriage, load next track into the machine, KRC selected.
+8. Load color 1 in the carriage, load the next track into the machine, KRC selected.